apache/nuttx/configs/samd20-xplained/README.txt

          be clock related???
        - The program seems to be running normally, just producing bad output.

+    3. SPI current hangs so no much progress has been made tested the I/O1 module.

-    3. The configuration suggests CONFIG_MMCSD_HAVECARDDETECT=y, but as of this writing, there is no support for EIC pin interrupts.
+       The configuration suggests CONFIG_MMCSD_HAVECARDDETECT=y, but as of this writing, there is no support for EIC pin interrupts.

     4. OLED1 module is untested.
-These intructions were just ported from the SAM4L Xplained Pro README.txt file.
+These instructions were just lifted from the SAM4L Xplained Pro README.txt file.